-Delhi Public School Budgam in its endeavor to enable the students show their love and concern towards environment and mark the importance of trees, celebrated the International Day of Forest 2018 (43rd Arbor Day) on 22nd March, 2018.
-The motive was to make them think about the environmental issues and ecological condition of earth and thereby recognize their role towards saving the depleting planet.
+Delhi Public School Budgam in its endeavour to enable the students to show their love and concern towards the environment and mark the importance of trees, celebrated the International Day of Forest 2018 (43rd Arbor Day) on 22nd March 2018.
+The motive was to make them think about the environmental issues and ecological condition of the earth and thereby recognize their role towards saving the depleting planet.

 On this occasion, a plantation drive was launched wherein the students and the teachers took an active part and planted sapling along with the chief guest Mr Irfan Ali Shah, Conservator Forest, Srinagar Circle and his team.
 The Pro VC DPS Madam Mumtaz un Nisa Soz, Principal Mr Mehfooz Aslam and the Headmistress Ms Shobhna Sirohi also took part in the plantation drive.
 It was remarkable to see the Nursery and LKG kids digging pits and watering the saplings along with the senior students.
 Soon after the plantation drive, the students presented a short film on Arbor Day.
 Through this medium, the importance of afforestation was shown.
 Speeches were delivered, songs were sung and Kashmiri folk dance ‘Rouf’ was performed that was appreciated by everyone.
 A short comedy skit to make the people analyse their individual role towards the conservation of environment was also presented.
 Later on, a power point presentation depicting the spring bloom in DPS Budgam – the almond blossoms and the lush green environs was also shown.